Stargate Project (U.S. Army unit): Pat Price

-A former Burbank, California, police officer and former Scientologist who participated in a number of Cold War era remote viewing experiments, including the US government-sponsored projects SCANATE and the Stargate Project.
+A former Burbank, California, police officer and former Scientologist who participated in a number of Cold War era remote viewing experiments, including the U.S. government-sponsored projects SCANATE and the Stargate Project.
 Price joined the program after a chance encounter with fellow Scientologists (at the time) Harold Puthoff and Ingo Swann near SRI.
 Working with maps and photographs provided to him by the CIA, Price claimed to have been able to retrieve information from facilities behind Soviet lines.
 He is probably best known for his sketches of cranes and gantries which appeared to conform to CIA intelligence photographs.
 At the time, the CIA took his claims seriously.

 Military personnel

 Lieutenant General James Clapper

 The project leader in the 1990s was Lt.
 Gen. Clapper who later would serve as the Director of National Intelligence.